 You’ll also need to keep an eye out for pests and diseases.
 Much of this can be determined by periodic close inspections of both sides of leaves in different parts of the plant.
 If you find something, take a sample to your local garden center or do some research on the Internet.
 Natural, non-toxic methods are highly recommended.

-I’ve always enjoyed pruning and trimming because it can have such an immediate impact on the appearance of a garden.
+I’ve always enjoyed pruning and trimming because they can have such an immediate impact on the appearance of a garden.
 It’s like being a garden sculptor.
-Put on some classical musical, grab a cup of “green” tea, and be Michelangelo for a few hours.
+Put on some classical music, grab a cup of “green” tea, and be Michelangelo for a few hours.

 21. Sign Your Work